 What is the Older Americans Act?

 The Older Americans Act (OAA), originally passed in 1965, is a foundational federal law that supports a wide range of home- and community-based services for older adults across the country.
 The Maryland Department of Aging (MDOA) receives OAA funding to deliver essential programs and services throughout the state, including home-delivered and congregate meals, caregiver support, transportation, health and wellness initiatives, and protection against elder abuse.
-Through partnerships with local Area Agencies on Aging and community organizations, MDoA uses these resources to ensure that older Marylanders have access to the support they need to age safely and with a high quality of life.
+Through partnerships with local Area Agencies on Aging and community organizations, MDOA uses these resources to ensure that older Marylanders have access to the support they need to age safely and with a high quality of life.

 OAA's Impact in Maryland